cpmech/russell/russell_ode/README.md

-# Russell ODE - Solvers for Ordinary Differential Equations and Differential Algebraic Systems
+# Russell ODE - Solvers for Ordinary Differential Equations and Differential Algebraic Equations

 _This crate is part of [Russell - Rust Scientific Library](https://github.com/cpmech/russell)_